DiospyrosD/switchAI/README.md

 # switch-AI
-A Python script built for Linux that seamlessly switches between GPT engines (gpt-4, gpt-4-1106-preview, gpt-3.5-turbo-1106), among other features, whilst maintaining a conversation history.
+A Python script built for Linux that seamlessly switches between GPT engines (gpt-4, gpt-4-1106-preview, gpt-3.5-turbo-1106, and gpt-3.5-turbo-instruct), among other features, whilst maintaining a conversation history.

 # prerequisites
 python3, pip, openai `pip install openai`, and boto3 `pip install boto3` (if you are using AWS Paramater Store to secure your API key).